-I was fascinated by the old train trestles, the gorgeous scenery, and most of all, the dark, cool tunnel..
+I was fascinated by the old train trestles, the gorgeous scenery, and most of all, the dark, cool tunnel.
 Even though I knew that trains ran through it, I was always fearful of running into the wall... it seemed to narrow on you as you approached the middle.

 There are no altitude issues... elevation runs between 340' and 680' above sea level.

-This just seems to be the perfect 100 miler for first time hundreds (and everyone wants to run 100 miles now, don't they?
+This just seemed to be the perfect 100 miler for first time hundreds (and everyone wants to run 100 miles now, don't they?
 The same runners who, several years ago, were facing their first marathons).

 It's also ideal for veterans to break that elusive 24 hour barrier, or for faster runners to finally crack 20 hours.

 Annnd... don't think that because it's a rails trail that it will be boring... nothing further from the truth... the trail cuts beautifully through gorgeous overlooks, using some very cool bridges.
-It'll leave you wanting more.
+It'll leave you breathless